CBIIT/test-aws-devops/README.md

 - The GitHub environment configuration is specified by the development teams in a service request (submitted through ServiceNow) to set-up the upper-tier pipeline.
 Once configured, this step does not need to be repeated for a project (unless rotating secrets or changing target environments).
 To avoid administrative overhead for the Operations team, Development teams recommend using OIDC to authenticate with AWS environments.
 OIDC configuration and it's feasibility is out of scope of this discussion.

-- Development teams also are responsible for specifying input parameters, which are unique to each workflow execution.
+- Operations teams provide input parameters required as inputs for each workflow execution.
+Development teams also are responsible for specifying input parameters, which are unique to each workflow execution.
 Therefore, Development teams must supply the desired input parameters in the deployment service request submitted through ServiceNow.

 ### The Governance
 If Development teams have assumed the "write" repository role, can't they invoke their production deployment workflows?
 Yes - by default, that is possible.
 However, GitHub repository members who hold the "admin" role have the ability to specify workflow reviewers.
 Only repository administrators can set and change the workflow review policy, specify recipient of review notifications, and remove reviewer steps.